Personal Tutoring System

-- Provide general support and assist you with your academic development.
+- Provide general support with your studies and assist you with your academic development.

-- Provide support for your personal development planning (PDP), in addition to other activities that are available in your programme and School.
+- Provide support for your personal development planning, alongside other activities that are available in your programme and with the Careers Service.

-- Provide professional advice about your studies including where these are directed to a particular profession.
+- Provide advice about your studies, including where these are directed to a particular profession.

-- Act as a first port of call for pastoral, professional or academic concerns or advice and then direct you to other forms of support offered by the University.
+- Act as a first port of call for pastoral, professional or academic concerns or advice and direct you to other forms of support offered by City when needed.

 - Be available to meet with you through group and individual tutorials.